Oral History

 How a minimalist approach unlocked our ability to create a more detailed representation of the world

 Could a new color system help simplify Google Maps, a complex data visualization of the real world?
-This team’s idea sparked a year-long collaboration and led to a feat that no one in Map’s 15-year-history thought was possible.
-They dramatically streamlined a palette of 700+ colors down to 25 major and minor tones—all while making the Map more accessible and more recognizable-ly Google.
+A team of designers, product managers, and engineers asked this question, and their idea sparked a year-long collaboration and led to a feat that no one in Maps’ 15-year history thought was possible.
+They dramatically streamlined a palette of 700+ colors down to 25 major and minor tones—all while making the map more accessible and more recognizably Google.

-Applied to new satellite technology, the approach has paradoxically unlocked our ability to reveal more of the earth’s details.
+Applied to new satellite technology, this approach to paring down color has paradoxically unlocked our ability to reveal more of the earth’s details.
 It also creates a stronger foundation for design breakthroughs of the future.
+Here, join eight members of the Maps team to learn how this major innovation took place.

 When it launched in 2005, Google Maps served as a navigation tool to get you from point A to B. Now it can help you decide where to go in Bangalore, learn about Mount Kilimanjaro, and explore coral formations in the Great Barrier Reef.
-As teams further evolve content, typography, shape, and texture, success will continue to depend on rigorous, systematic approaches to change.
-Here, Google Maps designers join product and engineering managers to discuss how we took on color.
+As teams further evolve content, typography, shape, and texture, success continue to depend on rigorous, systematic approaches to change.

 A myriad of colors